The Top 7 Mistakes To Avoid As A Property Investor

 2. Going it alone

-Since there’s plenty of high quality courses - like ours - and information online it’s easier than ever to believe all you need to start your journey is an interest in property and your wits about you.
+Since there’s plenty of high quality courses and information online it’s easier than ever to believe all you need to start your journey is an interest in property and your wits about you.

 But while it’s always good to be ambitious and independent, no one lasts long in this game alone.